-Some of the newer self-cleaning ovens have a hidden filaments under the floor and at the ceiling to avoid scorching and excessive smoking if some rogue drips decide to make a desperate escape from your roasting turkey.
+Some of the newer self-cleaning ovens have hidden filaments under the floor and at the ceiling to avoid scorching and excessive smoking if some rogue drips decide to make a desperate escape from your roasting turkey.
 While this does make it easier to clean, the heating vents from these hidden filaments can become clogged without you knowing it.

-Self-cleaning ovens aren’t going anywhere, however, as very few people wake up on their day off and excitedly exclaim, “I think I’ll scrub the oven today!”
+Self-cleaning ovens aren’t going anywhere.
+However, as very few people wake up on their day off and excitedly exclaim, “I think I’ll scrub the oven today!”
 As such, treating your self-cleaning oven with an oven cleaner can save you a good deal of time and money.

 How do I clean my oven using the self-cleaning function?